-The Aero Analyzer is very dependent on good data.
-There are a lot of areas where data can get corrupted from uncalibrated (or in some cases left only) power meters, bad barometric or gps elevation data, poor location data, and/or inaccurate weather information.
+The Estimated CdA is very dependent on good data.
+There are a lot of areas where data can get corrupted from uncalibrated (or in some cases left only) power meters, bad barometric or GPS elevation data, poor location data, and/or inaccurate weather information.
 We do our best to help alleviate this behind the scenes, but with all of the variables bad data is bound to sneak through sometime.
 Ideally with the perfect setup and known conditions the CdA data will appear as a straight line across, but these conditions rarely if ever actually exist outside the trainer or velodrome.
 Conveniently we use some techniques in our algorithm to minimize the impacts from real world data flukes as much as possible.

 It is often fairly obvious to determine whether the input data is good visually from the resulting CdA data.
 A couple of examples are shown below and more information can be found in our case study here (link to case study).